Edna Cintrón: Marriage and work at the World Trade Center

 Edna met her future husband, William Cintrón, in 1987 during a visit to his brother's girlfriend's home in Upper Manhattan.
 Unlike Edna, William, two years her junior, had already been married and had two children.
 Two months after meeting, they moved to an apartment in Brooklyn, marrying two years later.
 The couple did not have children due to Edna's inability to conceive; they contemplated the possibility of adoption, but postponed it due to financial problems.
 Residing in a neighborhood in Queens for the last nine years of their marriage, Edna and William used to take cruises, visiting places like Bermuda, Mexico and Jamaica.
 They also often traveled to Bear Mountain State Park and visited the casinos in Atlantic City.
+Her husband also said that the couple were homeless at one point, and that she supported him while he battled alcoholism.

 Cintrón, a fan of collecting paintings and figures of angels, began working in the southern tip of Manhattan a few years before the attacks, first at the World Financial Center and later at the World Trade Center, in the computer support section of the insurance firm Marsh & McLennan, where she worked as assistant billing administrator on the 97th floor of the North Tower.

 Death

 A woman, probably Cintrón, is waving from the impact site of the North Tower.
 She is directly in the center of the image, with white pants and a black shirt.

 At 8:46 a.m. on September 11, 2001, American Airlines Flight 11, a hijacked domestic passenger flight, crashed into the North Tower of the World Trade Center.
 The impact occurred between the 93rd and 99th floors, destroying all escape routes leading to lower floors, while also trapping and killing all occupants above the 91st floor.
 It was initially believed that all people located on those floors had died from the collision.
 Several videos and photographs of the hole left by the plane show a living woman inside the hole, generally believed to be Edna Cintrón, waving at people in the streets below.
-The victim appears outside among the mass of iron and leaning on one of the ruins of the structure while shaking her hand, and right arm.
-She was eventually killed with the collapse of the North Tower.
+She appears outside among the mass of steel and leaning on one of the ruins of the structure while shaking her hand and right arm, near another man to her left who is also seen waving.
+She was seen photographed minutes before collapse in the same position within the impact zone, and was eventually killed with the collapse of the North Tower.
 Cintrón's remains were never identified.

 Cintrón's name is on the National September 11 Memorial & Museum Fountain that represents the North Tower, and is also on the Marsh and McLennan 9/11 Memorial.